jenningsloy318/redfish_exporter/README.md

 # redfish_exporter
-expoter to get  metrics from redfish based hw such as lenovo servers
+expoter to get  metrics from redfish based servers such as lenovo servers